 Leading a child to discover their potential is a rewarding service.
 Each child has the capability to learn.
 Providing the right environment and conditions with proper amounts of scaffolding, a child can master necessary skills in education and in life.
 There is definite celebration in this.
 In remaining genuine to who I am, I can tell you that my gifts to share, in addition to my subject qualifications are patience, care, a discerning mind, persistency, and determination.
 All which help to encourage and inspire a struggling learner disenchanted with classwork and teacher demands.
 I approach the whole and break it into manageable and obtainable steps.
 I make a point to celebrate the successes along the way.
 I have the necessary "young" people skills and behavior modification techniques to inspire a child to identify and move toward achieving goals in their academic work, whether s(he) is middle school aged or a kindergartener.
 My prior experience as a teacher and specialist in the public and parochial education system is enough to qualify for being your child's tutor in reading, writing, mathematics and organizational/study skills.
 My personal goals are to retain a healthy lifestyle.
 In the midst of a career change, I have found it most important, but equally most challenging especially as busy as I am meeting peoples' schedules.
 I'm most myself when biking on the Katy Trail or hiking a newly discovered trail.
 My new hobbies are knitting and reading.
 As a K-6 Reading Specialist, I have spent 17 yrs with my nose in textbooks and analyzing students' reading.
 Now that I have more time for leisure, I have found joy reading historical fiction.
 Ideally, I would like clients to invest in my tutoring for a year and beyond.
-I remain open for shorter commitments. especially if there is a catch up concern due to a slip.
-The urgency for tutoring at the last minute prior to testing or graduation in concerning.
-To avoid wasting your time and mine, I refrain such practices.
-My time is as valuable as yours and your child's, therefore consider my personality.
+I remain open for shorter commitments especially if there is a catch up concern due to a slip.
+The urgency for tutoring at the last minute prior to testing or graduation is concerning.
+To avoid wasting your time and mine, I refrain from such practices.
+My time is as valuable as yours and your child's.
 I am a "big kid at heart" with a warm smile and present myself as easy-going, flexible and sociable.
 I bring this to my sessions in a balanced manner.
 I can be firm when necessary, consistent, thorough, and professional in voice and demeanor.
 I like to maintain a healthy relationship with my clients that would only result in mutual respect.
-I am my worst critic, so yours will not harm me but only be for my betterment.

 Education & Certification